openkim/openkim-items-wiki/wiki/models/1350/3422/9282/001/MO_135034229282_001/wikipage.md

 **Data used in fitting:**

-The authors found that they could not obtain parameters which simultaneously reproduced the normalized volume at which the cohesive energy of magnetic bcc becomes lower (and thus more favorable) than magnetic fcc as the normalized volume was increased, simultaneously with the correct energetic ordering of the interstitials they included in the training set: relaxed <100>, <110>, and <111> dumbbell interstitials in ferromagnetic $$\alpha$$-iron (bcc).
+The authors found that they could not obtain parameters which reproduced the normalized volume at which the cohesive energy of magnetic bcc becomes lower (and thus more favorable) than magnetic fcc as the normalized volume was increased while simultaneously reproducing the correct energetic ordering of the interstitials they included in the training set: relaxed <100>, <110>, and <111> dumbbell interstitials in ferromagnetic $$\alpha$$-iron (bcc).
 Case Study I in the article reproduces the former well, but not the latter.
 Conversely, Case Study II in the article does not reproduce the former faithfully, but does reproduce the latter with good accuracy.

 This potential corresponds to the parameters found in Case Study II, where the following properties were used: